Frequently Asked Questions

 The student residency permit application(s) require additional documents to be translated into German and fully legalized.
 You can find more details about which documents need to be legalized for the “Residence Permit – Student” on the following website: https://oead.at/en/to-austria/entry-and-residence/residence-permit-student-no-mobility-programme/#checklists

-Program admission decisions can take up to one month after each respective deadline.
+Program admission decisions can take 1-2 months after each respective deadline.

 Kindly note that shortlisted scholarship applicants follow a separate timeline and final scholarship decisions are made by May and/or June.